languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
  -load (language-specific) abbreviations from external file -OpenOffice.org: make the dialog modal
+ -stand-alone GUI: mark errors in upper part of window
  -GUI: put nice icon in window corner (currently works only if resource/TrayIcon.png exists relative to the directory where LanguageTool was started) -Auto-reload rules if file timestamp has changed?